for scientists, organisations and individuals

 Introduction to social sciences for conservation

-A one-day course introducing you to social science disciplines, and how these are applied within the conservation, water and ecology sectors.
+A remote learning, short course introducing you to social science disciplines, and how these are applied within the conservation, water and ecology sectors.
 We will also explore a range of social science research methods.
 More details.

 “I completed the Social Science for Conservation course in July 2020 and it has greatly benefitted my personal research and work projects since.
 Rebecca is a professional and engaging leader, and the small group made it an excellent learning environment.
 I learnt a lot from the other participants during breakout sessions, and from Rebecca who took time to answer our questions thoughtfully throughout.
 I have gained a much greater understanding of the importance of integrating social science research into conservation projects from the outset.
 Following the course, I saw the benefits of this first-hand through conducting questionnaires with a stakeholder group for a work project, gaining invaluable insight for the project.
 I also learnt a lot about social science research methods, which has helped me to refine my own research goals.
 I would definitely recommend this course to anybody working in, or interested in working in, conservation or environmental science.
 Conservation is all about people, and this course will empower you with the understanding and skills to involve people valuably from the outset.”